 Other occasions that might prompt the use of a WordPress maintenance mode plugin include:

 - Launching a new website and at the same time telling the world about it

 Why Do You Need a Maintenance/Coming Soon Mode Plugin?

 To maintain your website’s SEO and user experience

 If you take your website down for maintenance while leaving it in maintenance mode, your website will still appear in search results.
-When users click to your website, they get a clear message that the site is under maintenance and can come back later.
+When users click to your website, they get a clear maintenance mode messaging, that the site is under maintenance and can come back later.
 On the other hand, if they see that the website has errors, it would discourage users.